Trying to persuade a

 into small pieces and she began eating

-soon as I put them in her food dish.
-The only difference between the parakeet and
+soon they were put them in her food dish.
+The formulation of nutrients in

 Some trial periods should not extend any